shibani/minesweeper_2pl/README.md

 ## To run as a command line application

 - clone from GitHub
-- cd into root of minesweeper_2pl directory
+- in terminal, cd into root of minesweeper_2pl directory
-- run by typing in:
-ruby bin/minesweeper_2pl
+- run: `ruby bin/minesweeper_2pl`

 ## To install as a gem